-For this course there are no books or materials to purchase.
+For EDU646 no textbook is required.
 Be sure, however, to review the weekly Explore sections for library or web resources.
 For access to databases, research help, and writing tips, visit the Tiffin University Library.
-You might consider registering for one of the library's many webinars on library research, source evaluation, copyright, and other topics, at the Library Events - Upcoming Events web page.
+You might consider registering for one of the library's many webinars on library research, source evaluation, copyright, and other topics, at the

+Library Events - Upcoming Events web page.
 For further assistance email a librarian, at: library@tiffin.edu.